Skip to content

 squares_generator = (num**2 for num in range(1, 6))

-squares_list = [num**2 for num in squares_generator]
+squares_list = [num**2 for num in squares_generator if num != 9]

 print("\n".join([str(squares), str(even_squares_set), str(squares_list)]))